vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 The 3D map lets you see the terrain profile of the world in a map that can display different imagery layers (in this case OpenStreetMap).
 The map is shaded according to the sun's current position.
-The map can be moved around using touch controls.
+The map can be moved around using touch controls:

 ![Map touch controls](images/map-touch-controls.png)

 Locations and tracks can be imported and are displayed on the map.
 Locations can be tapped to show more infos about a pin.
 Additional custom layers can be added that can display other geometric objects, such as thermals, national park areas, air spaces or labels.
+Here you can see the details of a summit
+location:

 ![Location info](images/location-info.png)

+Depending on the map element, different option icons are displayed.

 ### Title bar icons